neerajkamdar/orrasis-dark-theme/README.md

 # Orrasis Dark Theme
-A dark theme with fun colours made with love by orrasis.com :)
+A dark theme with fun colours for Panic's Nova code editor made with love :)

 ## Install